Updated: 2 days ago

 A case in point of the potential dangers of populism is the Philippines.
 Their government does’t have any official death penalty.
 So on the face of it they’d appear to have an ordinary liberal justice system.
 But of course that belies the countless extrajudicial death penalties being used as part of their drugs war.

 Yes; ideally there’d by no weapons allowed for civilians at all.
 Forbidding guns and large close combat weapons has achieved success in many countries.
-But when we focus only on guns we’re overlooking the difficulties in banning small blunt instruments that could be used as weapons even though they can have functional value in the workplace such as hammers.
+It’s very easy to spot someone carrying a sword or an axe but it’s harder to identify someone concealing brass knuckles in their pocket.
+Metal welding, wooden carpentry, broken glass and acidic or boiling water could all be adapted into makeshift weapons by people with sinister intentions.
+When we focus only on guns we’re overlooking the difficulties in banning small blunt instruments that could be used as weapons even though they can have functional value in the workplace such as hammers.
 Sadly psychopaths have used whatever they can find around them.
 I’m not saying we should simply legalise knives because they inherently carry a risk of death at any penetration irrespective of anywhere they strike on the body due to blood loss.
 So there’s a risk of disproportionate violence and escalation with those devices.
-That argument doesn’t apply to the same extent for blunter weapons.
+That argument doesn’t apply to the same extent for blunter weapons like a short baton.
 They can still be used to kill at high velocity but they permit a greater spectrum of force to injure an adversary instead.
 Even though you’re at a slight disadvantage they could also be used to defend against those knives seeing as criminals have them in their kitchen.
+Sentences for carrying knives can deter criminals casually carrying them in the event of unprovoked assaults.
+But we have to keep in mind that a premeditated assassin will try to gain as much advantage as they can and might not show goodwill towards knife policies unless there’s a high risk they’d be caught.
 I acknowledge that it’s a bit of a grisly subject.
 But when we talk about civilian ownership of self-defense weapons we have to distinguish between all of the different forms of weapons and their relative risk.
+A trained criminal could carry out an attack within a minute so it’d be difficult to ward off an attacker until the police arrived unless we had the ability to outrun the culprit and flee or somehow take cover.
+Alternatively we could preempt our own demise and save time by ringing the forensic pathologist instead!
 The video below illustrates the risk of improvised weapons and imitation firearms:

 Disclaimer: I don’t actually have any police, military or security-related expertise!
 Perhaps instead I’ll commence strategic self-deprecation: